graphql/graphql-spec/spec/Section 6 -- Execution.md

 :: A _request_ for execution consists of a few pieces of information:

-- {schema} - The schema to use, typically solely provided by the GraphQL service.
+- {schema}: The schema to use, typically solely provided by the GraphQL service.
-- {document} - A {Document} which must contain GraphQL {OperationDefinition} and may contain {FragmentDefinition}.
+- {document}: A {Document} which must contain GraphQL {OperationDefinition} and may contain {FragmentDefinition}.
-- {operationName} (optional) - The name of the Operation in the Document to execute.
+- {operationName} (optional): The name of the Operation in the Document to execute.
-- {variableValues} (optional) - Values for any Variables defined by the Operation.
+- {variableValues} (optional): Values for any Variables defined by the Operation.
-- {initialValue} (optional) - An initial value corresponding to the root type being executed.
+- {initialValue} (optional): An initial value corresponding to the root type being executed.
 Conceptually, an initial value represents the "universe" of data available via a GraphQL Service.
 It is common for a GraphQL Service to always use the same initial value for every request.
-- {extensions} (optional) - A map reserved for implementers to extend the protocol however they see fit.
+- {extensions} (optional): A map reserved for implementers to extend the protocol however they see fit.

 Note: Since {extensions} is reserved for implementers, the only requirement is